staart/staart.js.org/content/api/creating-superadmins-and-resellers.md

 Before inviting any employees consider setting up forceTwoFactor, onlyAllowDomain and ipRestrictions for your 'master' organization.

 Invite the user to your organization.
-Once the user has created thier account you can escalate them to admin permissions in SQL.
+Once the user has created their account you can escalate them to admin permissions in SQL.

 ```bash
 select * from users WHERE primaryEmail = 'employee@example.com';